pschaeflein/BlogArticles/Intro to JSON/article.md

 ## Null

-To indicate an empty value, use null.
+To indicate an empty value, use `null`.
 For example, Parker hasn't had his DNA sequenced, so there is no value for that in his profile.

 ~~~JSON
 {